sam-germany/NgRx_CRUD_Application/README.md

 NgRx Project

 This is a Angular project i have created using NgRx.
-All the CRUD operations are done by using actions, effects, reducers.
+All the CRUD operations are done by using actions, effects and reducers.